 Instructions

 - Preheat oven to 400 F degrees.
 Place the green beans on a sheet pan and drizzle with olive oil and sprinkle with salt and toss to coat.
-Roast the green beans until tender and the skins blister, 8 to 10 minutes depending on the thickness of the green beans.1 pound green beans, 2 tablespoons olive oil, ¼ teaspoon kosher salt
+Roast the green beans until tender and the skins blister, 8 to 10 minutes depending on the thickness of the green beans.1 pound green beans, 2 Tablespoons olive oil, ¼ teaspoon kosher salt

 - To serve, transfer green beans to a platter.
 Drizzle over creamy mushroom sauce and top with fried onions.